Dialectal Coverage And Generalization in Arabic Speech Recognition: Effect of Pre-Training Data

 \section{Effect of Pre-Training Data}

-In this section, we examine the effect of pre-training on downstream ASR performance.
-As described in section \ref{sec:pre-train-data}, we use two variants of the model, one pre-trained mainly on MSA (v1), and one trained on additional dialectal data (v2).
-Note that pre-training does not utilize aligned speech and text; it incorporates un-aligned speech and text data for self-supervised learning.
+We first examine the effect of pre-training on downstream ASR performance.
+As described in section \ref{sec:pre-train-data}, we compare a model pre-trained mainly on MSA (ArTST \textbf{v1}), and our multi-dialectal version (henceforth \textbf{v2}).
+Note that pre-training does not utilize aligned speech and text; it incorporates unaligned speech and text data for self-supervised learning.
+For these experiments, we use the same finetuning data, and only vary the pretraining sets.